-Shopping for a mortgage?
-We will be glad to assist you!
-Give us a call at 503-657-3311.
+In the market for a mortgage?
+We'd be thrilled to discuss our many mortgage solutions!
+Give us a call today at 503-657-3311.
 Ready to get started?
-Apply Online Now.
+Apply Here.

-You might be able to lower your interest rate (sometimes by a lot) and make smaller monthly payments with your refinanced mortgage loan.
-You also may have the option of pulling out some of the equity in your house by "cashing out" some funds to fix up your home, consolidate debt, or take your family on a vacation.
-You could be able to refinance into a shorter-term mortgage, enabling you to build your equity faster.
+You might be able to bring down your interest rate (sometimes significantly) and reduce your mortgage payment amount with your refinanced loan.
+You might also have the ability to "cash out" a portion of the built-up equity in your home, that you can use to take care of higher interest debts, add on to your home, or finance a vacation.
+You might be able to refinance to a shorter-term mortgage, giving you the ability to build your home equity quicker.

 Doing the Math

-Paying discount points can result in a lower interest rate.
-When you pay (on average) three percent of the mortgage loan amount initially, the savings for the life of the new mortgage can be significant.
-Please consult with a tax professional before acting on advice that the paid points can be deducted on your federal income taxes.
+You might need to pay discount points (prepaid interest) to attain a better interest rate.
+When you pay (on average) 3% of the loan amount up front, your savings for the life of the new mortgage loan can be substantial.
+We recommend that you consult a tax professional before acting on hear-say that the paid points can be deducted on your taxes.

-Another cost that borrowers may take into account is that a lower rate of interest will lower the interest amount you will be able to deduct from your federal income taxes.
+Another thing about taxes is that once your interest rate is lowered, of course you will also be lowering the paid interest amount that you'll be able to deduct on your federal income taxes.
+This is another cost that some borrowers take into account.
 We can help you do the math!
 Call us at 503-657-3311.

 Most people find that the monthly savings balance out the up-front cost of refinancing.
 We'll help you find out which loan program is perfect for you, considering your cash on hand, how likely you are to sell your residence in the near future, and the effect refinancing will probably have on your taxes.
 Call us at 503-657-3311 to get you started.